-Dr. Caliendo has a great deal of experience advocating for ID on Capitol Hill with IDSA as a board member and as chair of IDSA’s Diagnostics Committee and has played a pivotal role in transitioning IDSA into the leading voice for policies pertaining to antimicrobial resistance and regulation of diagnostic tests.
+Dr. Caliendo has a great deal of experience advocating for ID on Capitol Hill with IDSA as a board member and as a past chair of IDSA’s Diagnostics Committee and has played a pivotal role in transitioning IDSA into the leading voice for policies pertaining to antimicrobial resistance and regulation of diagnostic tests.

 Helen W. Boucher, MD, FIDSA, Treasurer